 In this article, I have compiled the most important terms and concepts of object-oriented programming in Python.
-My goal was to create one cheat sheet that shows them in one place.
+My goal was to create the best Python OOP cheat sheet that shows them in one place.
 Well — here it is:

 So let’s study the code!

 class Dog: # class attribute is_hairy = True # constructor def __init__(self, name): # instance attribute self.name = name # method def bark(self): print("Wuff") bello = Dog("bello") paris = Dog("paris") print(bello.name) "bello" print(paris.name) "paris" class Cat: # method overloading def miau(self, times=1): print("miau " * times) fifi = Cat() fifi.miau() "miau " fifi.miau(5) "miau miau miau miau miau " # Dynamic attribute fifi.likes = "mice" print(fifi.likes) "mice" # Inheritance class Persian_Cat(Cat): classification = "Persian" mimi = Persian_Cat() print(mimi.miau(3)) "miau miau miau " print(mimi.classification)